ReckeYi/Task_Tracker-Flask_App/README.md

 **Live project can be found [here](http://flask-task.tw1.su:5000/)**

-This is a pet project created with the goal of gaining practical skills to consolidate knowledge about the Flask framework.
+The project was created to demonstrate practical skills related to the Flask framework.

 A significant functional part of the application goes far beyond the scope of standard applications from tutorials.

 You can create and edit projects, task lists and configure access levels for users.
 You can also sort lists, search by keywords, and customize the amount objects displayed on the page.
-If you forget your account password, you can recover it using the password recovery function.
+In case you forgot your account password, you can recover it using the password recovery option.

 **List of used technologies:**
 - Flask